Hey there, I’m ChaChanna Simpson! You can call me Empress.

 My answer: Pretty damn good!
 In fact, I’m really cute.

-It was that realization that put me back on track of falling back in love with myself.
-And now, I know no matter what size I am it’ll never mean I’m not sexy, beautiful or undeserving of happiness.
+It was a combination of these lessons that put me back on track to reclaiming the love I’d lost for myself.
+And now, I know no matter what size I am it’ll never mean I’m not beautiful or that I am undeserving of happiness until I lose weight.

 And I sincerely want that for you.